slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Presence rids us of the need for parenting «strategies», many of which are more manipulative than nurturing."  -- Julie Louisson*
 > *"Children are natural mimics who act like their parents despite every effort to teach them good manners.
 Children seldom misquote you.
 In fact, they usually *repeat word for word what you shouldn’t have said.*

-#q["Children are not things to be molded, but people to be unfolded." -- Jess Lair $  1920  $]
+> *"Children are not things to be molded, but people to be unfolded." -- Jess Lair [1920]
-#q["The greatest gifts you can give your children are the roots of responsibility and the wings of independence." -- Denis Waitley $  1933  $]
+> *"The greatest gifts you can give your children are the roots of responsibility and the wings of independence." -- Denis Waitley [1933]
-#q["What you teach your children, you teach your grandchildren." -- Talmud (book)]Adicionar ao bate-papo
+> *"What you teach your children, you teach your grandchildren." -- Talmud (book)]

 - Absent parent: troubled child
 - A father is the one who reveals the truth about life to the kids.
 A mother is the one who comforts them after hearing it.